-Any form of pay earned while on deployment in a combat zone is excluded from federal income tax.
-This translates to a significant tax savings on that income for the active service member in combat and his family back home.
+Generally, any form of military pay earned while on deployment in a combat zone is excluded from federal income tax.
+This translates to a significant tax savings for the active service member in combat and his family back home.

 Combat pay tax exclusion

 Although any base pay earned by a member of the armed services while serving in a combat zone is excluded from federal income tax, it is still subject to Social Security tax and Medicare tax.

-Notably, states vary on whether or not the federal combat pay tax exclusion applies to state income taxes.
+- States vary on whether or not the federal combat pay tax exclusion applies to state income taxes.

 Other excluded pay

 The combat pay tax exclusion also applies to other types of pay earned by a military service member during the same month as when serving in a designated combat zone.
 Most notably, this includes re-enlistment bonuses, which can mean a large amount of pay will be sheltered from federal income tax for the benefit of the enlisted service member and his family.

 Value of tax exclusion benefit

 Like other tax benefits, the combat pay tax exclusion is of significant financial value to the member of the armed services as a taxpayer.